vibansal/HapCUT2/README.md

 ##Example pipelines for various types of sequencing data

-The directory **recipes** contains example pipelines to assemble haplotypes from various types of sequencing data.##Reproducing the HapCUT2 manuscript
+The directory **recipes** contains example pipelines to assemble haplotypes from various types of sequencing data.

-##Example pipelines for various types of sequencing data

-The directory **reproduce_hapcut2_paper** contains the source code and pipeline used to obtain the results of the HapCUT2 manuscript (linked above).
-It is nearly complete except for some early data access and cleaning steps which are not yet integrated into the pipeline, but these will be added soon.